 The underlying theme of accounting revolves around accuracy, diligence and application of principle.
 As a subject it is more arithmetical than mathematical although an ability to understand systems and rules is important.

-These skills will demonstrate to employers, universities and business colleagues that you possess the ability to commit, and have acquired good reasoning and analytical skills, which is essential in practically every walk of life.
+You will develop the following skills on this course: organisation and assessment of data; investigation and analysis; effective communication; team working to achieve results; working on your own initiative; methodical and critical thinking.
+These skills will demonstrate to employers, universities and business colleagues that you possess the ability to commit, and have acquired good reasoning and analytical skills, which are essential in practically every walk of life.

 All of the above will be taught by fully qualified chartered accountants who have specialised in this highly demanding discipline and now teach in our business school.

-- 5 GCSEs at 5 or above (A*-C) which must include English Language
+5 GCSEs at 5 or above which must include English Language